prohippo/ActiveWatch/README.md

 v1.1.3 16nov2021   add 4- and 5-grams to reduce indexing noise
-                   extend and clean up default literal n-grams add tools for identifying where frequent n-grams come from comment out diagnostic print statements in SQUEZR update documentation
+                   extend and clean up default literal n-grams add tools to identify where frequent n-grams come from comment out diagnostic print statements in SQUEZR update documentation